 This Quarterly Report on Form 10-Q includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 We have based these forward-looking statements on our current expectations and projections about future events.
-All statements, other than statements of historical fact included in this Quarterly Report on Form 10-Q including, without limitation, statements in this "Management's Discussion and Analysis of Financial Condition and Results of Operations" regarding our financial position, business strategy and the plans and objectives of management for future operations, including the impact of the recent coronavirus (COVID-19) outbreak on our search for a Business Combination (as defined below), are forward-looking statements.
-These forward-looking statements are subject to known and unknown risks, uncertainties and assumptions about us that may cause our actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements expressed or implied by such forward-looking statements.
-In some cases, you can identify forward-looking statements by terminology such as "many" "should," "could," "would," "expect," "plan," "anticipate," "believe," "estimate," "continue," or the negative of such terms or other similar expressions.
-Factors that might cause or contribute to such a discrepancy include, but are not limited to, those described in our other filings with the U.S. Securities and Exchange Commission (the "SEC"), including our Annual Report on Form 10-K filed with the SEC on March 25,2020.
-The Company's securities filings can be accessed on the EDGAR section of the SEC's webs
+All statements, other than statements of historical fact included in this Quarterly Report on Form 10-Q including, without limitation, statements in this "Management's Discussion and Analysis of Financial Condition and Results of Operations" regarding our financial position, business strategy and the plans and objectives of management for future operations, including the impact of the recent coronavirus (COVID-19) pandemic on our search for a Business Combination (as defined below), are forward-looking statements.
+These forward-looking statements are subject to known and unknown risks, uncertainties and assumptions about us that may cause our actual results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements to be materially different from any future results, levels of activity, performance or achievements causes, you can identify forward-looking statements by terminology such as "may," "should," "could," "would," "expect," "plan," "anticipate," "believe," "estimate," "continue," or the negative of such terms or other similar expressions.
+Factors that might cause or contribute to such a discrepancy include, but are not limited to, those described in Part II, Item 1A of this Quarterly Report on Form 10-Q and in our other filings with the U.S. Securities and Exchange Commission (the "SEC"), including our Annual Report on Form 10-K filed with the SEC on March 25,2020.
+The Company's securities filings can be accessed on the EDGAR section of the SEC's website at www.sec.gov.